North Dakota Mesothelioma Lawyer

 North Dakota manages its asbestos abatement program through the Department of Health under its Division of Air Quality.

-- After the asbestos is stored in a secure way, it must be labeled as “Hazardous Material.”
-The disposal location must be listed on the asbestos disposing packaging as well, and any vehicles transporting asbestos must be clearly marked.
+After the asbestos is stored in a secure way, it must be labeled as “Hazardous Material.”
+The disposal location must be listed on the asbestos disposal packaging as well, and any vehicles transporting asbestos must be clearly marked.

 New Law Restricts North Dakota Asbestos Cases